Dr Paul Delaney B.A., M.Litt. (Dublin), Ph.D. (Kent), F.T.C.D.Associate Professor; Director of Postgraduate Professional Development

 Research and Teaching Interests

-In 2012, I received a Provost’s Teaching Award for teaching excellence; and in 2016, I was elected a Fellow of Trinity College Dublin.
-I am a member of several research networks, and I currently serve on the Editorial Board and the Management Board of the Irish University Review.
-I was recently appointed Books Editor of this prestigious journal.
+I am a member of several research networks and I serve on the Editorial Board and the Management Board of the peer-reviewed Irish University Review.
+I am the current Books Editor of this literary journal.

 ContactDr Paul Delaney